fastly/compute-js-static-publish/README.md

   [--dry-run]
 ```

-Removes unreferenced content from the KV Store.
+Cleans up expired or unreferenced items in the Fastly KV Store.
+This can include expired collection indexes and orphaned content assets.

-#### Options:
+##### Options:

-- `--delete-expired-collections`: Also delete collection index files that have expired
+- `--delete-expired-collections`: If set, expired collection index files will be deleted.
-- `--dry-run`: Show what would be deleted without actually removing anything
+- `--dry-run`: Show what would be deleted without performing any deletions.

+**Global Options:**

+- `--local`: Instead of working with the Fastly KV Store, operate on local files that will be used to simulate the KV Store with the local development environment.

+- `--fastly-api-token`: API token to use when publishing.
+If not set, the tool will check:
+    - **`FASTLY_API_TOKEN` environment variable**
+    - Logged-in Fastly CLI profile

 #### `collections list`

 ```sh
 npx @fastly/compute-js-static-publish collections list
 ```
-Lists all known collection names and metadata.
+Lists all collections currently published in the KV Store.

+##### Options:

+**Global Options:**

+- `--local`: Instead of working with the Fastly KV Store, operate on local files that will be used to simulate the KV Store with the local development environment.

+- `--fastly-api-token`: API token to use when publishing.
+If not set, the tool will check:
+    - **`FASTLY_API_TOKEN` environment variable**
+    - Logged-in Fastly CLI profile

 #### `collections promote`